ethan-hann/SurveyManager/docs/source/getting_started.rst

   :width: 800
   :alt: Open view panel

+.. tip:: Editing a property in the View panel, for instance the name of the **Client** for the job, will also change the underlying object in the database when you save the job.
+   So, if you change the Name property for the **Client**, save the job, and then view all Clients, you will see the changed name in the properties for that client.
+What this means is that the properties for the objects associated with the job are actually mapped to database tables.

 Adding a Client Object
 ----------------------

 Now that we have a job with basic information, the next step is to add a client object.
 This can be accomplished a few different ways.
-See the reference page for :ref:`creating a new client <creating-a-client>` for more information about client objects.
+See the reference page for :ref:`creating a new client <creating-a-client>` for more information about client objects and objects in general.
 For now, we will add the client using the **Client** command on the **Survey** ribbon.
 To do this, click the drop-down arrow underneath the ``Client`` button in the Associated Objects group and then click the ``New...`` button.

 .. image:: images/add_client_button.png